Accept or decline the offer

 If you decide to decline an offer:

-Call the person who interviewed you to let them know your decision.
-Then, follow up with a letter (like the sample seen below) that thanks them for the offer and explains why you have decided to decline.
+Call the person who interviewed you to discuss your decision.
+Then follow up with a letter—like the sample seen below—that thanks the interviewer for the offer and explains why you have decided to decline.
 Remember to keep the tone of your correspondence professional and courteous.

 Sample: Letter Rejecting Job Offer